Careful!

 Workload

 The Workload resource represents a logical grouping of data plane proxies that share the same workload identifier.
-Kuma automatically creates and manages this resource on Kubernetes when data plane proxies reference a workload via the kuma.io/workload annotation.
+Kuma automatically creates and manages this resource when data plane proxies have a kuma.io/workload label.
+On Kubernetes, this label is set via a kuma.io/workload annotation on Pods.
+On Universal, the label is set directly on the Dataplane resource.

 Use Workload resources to: